LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

    To install them, run:

    perl -MCPAN -e shell
-   install Quota
-   install Net::SSH::Perl
+   install Quota                 # required install Net::SSH::Perl        # required
-   install Math::BigInt::GMP
+   install Math::BigInt::GMP     # optional but very poor performance if not installed

    If your Perl executable is not located in /usr/bin/perl you will have to edit the path in the first line of lamdaemon.pl.